Duplicate, Google Chose Different Canonical Than User

 Conclusion:

 Duplicate, Google chose different canonical than user is a common coverage issue that appears in Google search console.
-Infact, it’s doesn’t hurt SEO performance until a potential web page is affected.
+In fact, it doesn’t hurt SEO performance until a potential web page is affected.

-If you don’t find ways to fix this issue, you can hire us for holistic technical SEO services.
+If you can’t find ways to fix this issue, don’t panic.
+You can hire us for holistic technical SEO services.